How to Find Affordable Housing in Tokyo Using UR & JKK

 UR housing works on a first-come, first-served basis, so desirable units get taken quickly.
 To find the best deals, frequent monitoring is key.

-- Check komadori regularly for vacancies in your preferred areas
+- Search vacancies regularly in your preferred areas

 - Properties with a high "How Fast It Fills" rating require immediate action